magenta-cuda/bb-gallery/readme.txt

 3. Enable the BB Gallery option on the "Settings > Media" page.

 == Frequently Asked Questions ==
+= Why is the page loading slowly? =
+BB Gallery can preload full size images for better user interactivity.
+This does not work well for low bandwidth and/or slow cpus.
+You can set the bandwidth option to "low" to prevent preloading and force the use of low resolution images.

 = Where is the documentation? =
 https://bbfgallery.wordpress.com/